-APAs (Authorized Pastoral Assistants) are people with a recognised call to pastoral ministry who have undertaken a three year course with the Diocese of Durham Council for Ministry.
-Karen Snowden was commissioned as an APA in July 2010.
+Pastoral Ministers are people with a recognised call to pastoral ministry who have undergone training with the Diocese of Durham Council for Ministry.
+Karen Snowden was commissioned in July 2010.
 Chris Vass and Jayne Davies were commissioned in 2014.

 We offer Pastoral Care in many ways and situations, including: